juliend2/jdesrosiers-multilingual/README.txt

 == Changelog ==

+= 1.2 =
+* Add language filter links in pages admin view
+* Display all the posts (or any custom post type) in admin posts list view

 = 1.1 =
 * Update the corresponding post's translation when selecting a corresponding post via the metabox